hh-space-invader/qdrant_text2image_search/README.md

 ## Notes

-* I've provided a sample images inside data/samples, it contains images of female t-shirts (with different colors)
+* I've provided a sample images inside data/samples, it contains images of female shirts (with different colors, and shapes)

 * If you want to download the whole dataset, download it using the notebook code

+* Currently, the dataset that I'm using while embedding is in "data/samples/", you can change it inside "src/app.py"  line 57

 ## Furthur improvements

 * We can use FastAPI to create endpoint for faster and async inferences.

+* CLIP is based on zero-shot, if we want something prominent for shirt search, we might fine-tune it first to be more domain specific.